SACHINKUMAR1728/Clock-by-bashscript/README.md

 3) For current time
       echo $(date +%T)

-commands like "clear" is used to clear terminal and then "sleep 1" is used to wait for 1 second and then while loop repeats all the commands accordingly as written in our file clock.sh
+commands like "clear" is used to clear terminal and then "sleep 1" is used to wait for 1 second and and then while loop repeats all the commands and therefore our current time gets updated each second accordingly as written in our file clock.sh color variable is used to change the color of this fonts.